competentum/cg-slider/README.md

     - `ariaDescribedBy` *{string | string[]}* Id of the element that describes the current slider.
 It can be array of two strings for the range slider.
     This property has higher priority than `ariaLabel` and `ariaLabelledBy`.
     For more info see [WAI-ARIA specification/#aria-describedby](https://www.w3.org/TR/wai-aria-1.1/#aria-describedby).
+    - `ariaValueTextFormatter` *{function(number):string}* Label formatter callback.
+It receives value as a parameter and should return corresponding label.
+    For more info see [WAI-ARIA specification/#aria-valuetext](https://www.w3.org/TR/wai-aria-1.1/#aria-valuetext).

 ### Instance properties